RIFA and Other Fire Ants

-Fire ants are an increasing problem for the United States, and controlling fire ants has become an increasingly urgent goal.
-They can kill small animals by attacking by the thousands and stinging their victim to death.
-The presence of fire ants can drive down property values and even force homeowners to move.
+I have been stung by fire ants more times than I can count, so I have no affection for these aggressive insects.
+They are spreading throughout the southern US, and if there enough nests they can make just going outside nearly impossible.
+They can kill small animals by attacking by the thousands, and the presence of fire ants can drive down property values and even force homeowners to move.
 As a pest, fire ants are constantly expanding their territory northward.
 The situation may be intensified by climate change.

 RIFA -- The Red Imported Fire Ant